 - DOL Employment & Training Administration's Older Worker Initiative — The aging and retirement of the baby boom generation will have impacts on many aspects of our society, including possible labor and skill shortages.
 This initiative looks at ways to encourage older employees to continue working.

-- Retaining Older Workers — Information from the Employer Assistance & Resource Network on Disability Inclusion (EARN) on strategies to retain the talents of older workers, who may develop disabilities as they age, or attracting new, older workers.
+- Retaining Older Workers — Information from EARN on strategies to retain the talents of older workers, who may develop disabilities as they age, and how to attract new, older workers.

 - Making Work More Flexible: Opportunities and Evidence (PDF) — This report considers the availability, utilization, and demand for workplace flexibility, with a particular emphasis on older workers.
 Although many aspects of flexibility can benefit workers of any age, the desire of some older workers to phase into retirement introduces some special considerations.